Ph1lt3k/hello-world/README.md

 # hello-world
 Hi there ...finally iam here to learn
 Step 3 done...
-Seyy you on screen
+Sey you on screen